Welcome to opportunities to publish your writing, whether or not you live on the Mendocino Coast.

 PO Box 762 Fort Bragg, CA 95437

-NEW MEMBERS $65 / includes $20 initiation fee.
+NEW MEMBERS $65 includes $20 initiation fee.
 More information on the website's Membership page.

-for Writers of the Mendocino Coast Upwelling
+-The 2017 Anthology Writers of the Mendocino Coast MENDOCINO,

 -The yearly collaboration, Ekphrasis, with the Artists Coop of Mendocino

 MEMBER WRITING PROJECTS:

 Our third anthology is available at Gallery Bookshop, in Mendocino, The Bookstore and Vinyl Cafe, and Visit Mendocino, both in Fort Bragg.
 Gualala area is Four-Eyed Frog country!
 GO INDIE !

 To purchase by mail, send a message to WritersMendocinoCoast@Gmail.com.

 Promote your book or services to 2,000 readers.
 The first 2016 issue of the new electronic CWC Bulletin will be coming out in February.
 The next deadline for submitting advertising is July 29, 2016.
 This is a way for CWC members, authors, and guest speakers to reach a large targeted audience of writers in a state-wide publication that goes out to nearly 2,000 writers.
 The cost is reasonable: $35 for a 2x3.5 business card size ad; a 3x5 index card size for $60, and a 5x7 for $90.
 Full details can be obtained by visiting http://calwriters.org/advertising-in-the-bulletin/ PayPal is now available, too.
 If you have a book or writing service to pro-

 mote, hesitate no longer!
 The Bulletin is an extraordinary way to get the word out to others with an interest in writing, publishing, and marketing.